lochanaEdirisinghe/lochanaEdirisinghe/README.md

 - 🌱 I’m currently learning everything
 - :office: I'm currently employed as a Software Engineer at WSO2
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with It experts
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to sing and play guitar / drums